msgr0/gplas2/README.md

     ##                  Default: 0.1
     ##
     ## Benchmarking purposes:
     ##       -r      Optional: Path to the complete reference genome corresponding to the graph given.
+For optimal results using this
+    ##                  benchmarking flag, please name the reference genomes using the Unicycler scheme: e.g. '1 length=4123456' '2 length=10000' '3 length=2000'
+    ##                  for your chromosome and plasmids.
 Fasta file format

 # Issues/Bugs